substancephp/http/README.md

 ## Overview

-`substancephp/http` is a library for handling HTTP requests.
+`substancephp/http` is an opinionated library for building JSON REST APIs.

-This is a work in progress.
-Please don't use actually use it.
+This is a work in progress and is not ready for use.

 ## Installation